5 Autism Signs In Babies 2 And YoungerC. Dixon

 All three of the Owen boys had delayed speech and all used made-up words.
 By age three, Ian was still struggling with speech, and still struggles today as a teen.

-Segment begins at 2:23 in the video on the next page.
+Segment begins at 3:18 in the video below.